daniyalk26/bind-chatbot-textonly/README.md

 - **Text-Only Interaction**: A streamlined and reliable text-based conversation for user onboarding.
 - **AI-Powered Conversation**: Uses OpenAI language models to understand and generate natural user interactions.
-- **Real-time Communication**: WebSocket-based communication for an instant, responsive chat experience.
 - **Data Persistence**: Uses a PostgreSQL database to store user information and conversation history.
 - **Containerized Deployment**: Comes with pre-configured Docker and Docker Compose files for a simple, one-command setup.
 - **Modern Tech Stack**: Built with FastAPI for the backend and React with TypeScript for the frontend.